WhatsApp

 Heat resistance covers a wide temperature range.
 PET film remains stable in both hot and cold conditions.
 It handles temperature variations without losing structural integrity.

 Chemical resistance protects against many substances.
 The material resists acids, oils, and alcohols well.
-However, it shows weakness against strong alkaline solutions.
+However, it shows sensitivity to strong alkaline solutions.

 Dimensional stability means the film keeps its shape.
 It doesn't shrink or expand significantly over time.
 This property ensures consistent performance in various applications.